-- Not be in any of the situations mentioned under Art.
+- Be a Romanian or Bulgarian entity, legally established according to the national legislation of the state on whose territory they are located - Not be in any of the situations mentioned under Art.
 136 of REGULATION (EU, Euratom) 2018/1046 - Have their headquarters in the eligible cross border region - Are Romanian or Bulgarian national public authorities, agencies whose area of competence, established by legal acts, extends to the eligible area of the Programme.